Updated on: 14 April 2026

 Medical record review also anchors several stages of case preparation:

-- It structures chronologies that map events, diagnoses, and outcomes in sequence.
+- It structures legal chronologies that map events, diagnoses, and outcomes in sequence.

 - It informs liability analysis by linking treatment details to alleged acts or omissions.